atinfinity/livox_ros_driver2/README.md

 uint8   line            # laser number in lidar float64 timestamp       # Timestamp of point
 ```

-  **Note :**
+> [!NOTE]

-  The number of points in the frame may be different, but each point provides a timestamp.
+> The number of points in the frame may be different, but each point provides a timestamp.

 2. Livox customized data package format, as follows :